SebastienTolron/AlienDragonGw2/readme.md

-P.S : To get AlienWareFX running , you need to launch AlienWare Command Center and put lights on
+P.S : To get AlienWareFX running , you need to launch AlienWare Command Center and put the lights on

 ## Installation